-Wednesday, Aug.
-5, marked 10 weeks of Food for Our Future, the McClain Insurance Services initiative to help provide food for teens living at Cocoon House during the pandemic.
-Each week the McClain team and their partners purchase and deliver a Wednesday night dinner from a local restaurant to Cocoon House.
+Wednesday, Dec.
+30, marks 31 weeks of Food for Our Future, the McClain Insurance Services initiative to help provide food for teens living at Cocoon House during the pandemic.
+Every week since the beginning of June the McClain team and their partners have purchased and delivered a Wednesday night dinner from a local restaurant to Cocoon House.

 Under normal circumstances, Cocoon House receives homemade dinners from churches and other local groups, but COVID-19 restrictions prohibit that.
 In response, the McClain Insurance team came up with Food for Our Future.